10 Most Popular Cebu Urban Legends

-The Story: According to stories, a real live mermaid was captured by Cebuano fishermen in Tabuelan.
+The Story: According to stories, Cebuano fishermen captured a real live mermaid in Tabuelan.
 The creature was around 5 feet long.
 The creature was captured after it was accidentally stuck in a fisherman’s net.
 The mermaid died after a few hours on land.

 It Gets Crazy: The fishermen who captured the creature said that mermaids usually travel in groups of five to ten.
 They usually appear in areas where there are a lot of fish.
 This explains why fishermen sometimes see them.

 The Effect: A photo of a dead male mermaid in Cebu is considered one of the most spammed photo on the Internet.
 The spam message states that mermaids are indeed real.
 The mail also urges believers to forward the photo to family and friends to ‘help open their eyes to the truth.’

 THE ORANGE TAG